bh1cqx/set-tab-color/README.md

 - `tab`: Tab color (optional)
 - `fg`: Foreground/text color (optional)
 - `bg`: Background color (optional)
+- `preset`: iTerm2 color preset name (optional)

 Any combination of these properties can be specified in a profile.
 Unspecified colors will remain unchanged.

+When both a preset and individual colors are specified in a profile, the preset is applied first and individual colors override the preset settings.

 ### Sub-Profiles